Charmbracelet World Tour: Background

 In April 2003, Carey announced a world tour in support of her recent studio album Charmbracelet.
 The tour followed her Rainbow World Tour in 2000 and was her most extensive lasting for sixty-nine shows over eight months.
 The tour reached many places in East Asia, Southeast Asia, and the Middle East.

 Since her debut on the music scene in 1990, Carey has toured very infrequently compared to many other established acts.
 As such, the length of this tour had actually been extended due to Carey attempting to promote the Charmbracelet album which was underperforming.
 After the initial stretch of the tour, Carey decided to add additional dates.
 For the new dates, she performed a more condensed show, removing several songs from the set list and performing a few new songs in their place with Christmas elements during the seasonal period.

 In the United States, venues were switched from large arenas to smaller, more intimate theatre shows due to slow sales in some cities.
 According to Carey, however, the change was made in order to give fans a more intimate show.
 She said, "It's much more intimate so you'll feel like you had an experience.
 You experience a night with me."
-However, while smaller venues were booked for the US leg of the tour, Carey performed at some arenas in Asia and Europe.
+However, while smaller venues were booked for the US leg of the tour, Carey performed at some arenas in Asia and Europe, and performed for a crowd of over 35,000 in Manila, 50,000 in Malaysia, and to over 70,000 people in China.
 In the UK, it was Carey's first tour to feature shows outside London; she performed in Glasgow, Birmingham and Manchester.